-The people of Prince Edward County work hard and play hard—and because we’re here to live the good life, we try our best to overlap the two.
-It’s not for the faint of heart and it’s critical that we find kicks that match our County personality, so here are a handful of our finest weighing in with their go-to shoes—the kind that that can stand up to country living and look good while they do it.
+The people of Prince Edward County work hard and play hard—and because both of these things add up to the good life, there’s quite a bit of overlap.
+All this living is not for the faint of heart and it’s critical that our footwear is up to the job, so here are a handful of our finest weighing in with their go-to shoes—the kind that that can stand up to country living and look good while they do it.

 Lonelle Selbo, Editor at Life Au Lait